r3yl4h/Processya/README.md

 # processya - Process-Code-Dumper
-   Tt allows you to dump the code of a running process with some nice options, I plan to improve it later, well see xd
+   It allows you to dump the code of a running process with some nice options, I plan to improve it later, well see xd

 # Usage
 ```